BAPTIZE IN THE NAME OF JESUS CHRIST

 ALL must be baptized into the one and only BODY of Jesus Christ because it was His blood that was shed for the remission of sin:

-1 CORINTHIANS 12:12-13 For even as the body is one and has many members, yet all the members of the one body, though many, are one body; so also is Christ.
-13 For indeed, by one Spirit we were all baptized into one body—whether Jews or Greeks, whether bondmen or free—and we were all made to drink into one Spirit.
+1 CORINTHIANS 12:12-13 For as the Body is one and has many members, but all the members of that one Body, being many, are one Body, so also is Christ.
+13 For by one Spirit we were all baptized into one Body–whether Jews or Greeks, whether slaves or free–and have all been made to drink into one Spirit.

-EPHESIANS 4:4-6 There is one body and one Spirit, even as you were also called in one hope of your calling; 5 One Lord, one faith, one baptism; 6 One God and Father of all, Who is over all, and through all, and in you all.
+EPHESIANS 4:4-6 There is one Body and one Spirit, just as you were called in one hope of your calling; 5 one Lord, one faith, one baptism; 6 one God and Father of all, who is above all, and through all, and in you all.

 This is why no one is baptized into the body of God the Father.—He did not shed His blood for our sins.
 The only body and the only blood that can cancel the death penalty is that of Jesus Christ.